kkumarmohit/routing-start/README.md

 ## snapshot
 the snapshot property of the activated route gets updated when the component has been loaded for the first time only.
 It won't re-render the component on which we already are on to fetch the new values.

+## **
+Wildcard routes: if none of the routes defined matches, then "**" path gets used which renders or redirects the request.
+Note: wildcard route must be defined as the last element of the array.